y1yang0/yvm/README.EN.md

 [4]  ->  [field_a]
 [..] ->  [...]
 ```
-If we holds the object's offset, we can do anything of that object
+If we get the object's offset, we can do anything of that indirectly.

 Array is almost the same as object, it has a length field instead of jc since it's unnecessary for array to hold a meta class reference.
 ```cpp